 How is Mexico Coping?
 The Bad.

-The stores I mentioned above as well as a few local businesses are the only places that seem safe.
+The stores I mentioned above as well as a few local businesses are the only places that seem safe with the coronavirus in Mexico.
 I say “seem safe” because I really don’t know.
 I can only write about what I see.
-Here are some examples of what I have seen and I personally view as NOT safe in our city of Uruapan, Michoacan, Mexico:
+Here are some examples of what I have seen and I personally view as NOT safe in our city of Uruapan, Michoacan:

 - Extremely long and congested lines outside of local banks.